nastassia-martin/photo-app-api/README.md

+# Photo App API
+This is a REST API with authentication that will be able to function as the backend for a future photo app.

-# FED22 API-utveckling Prisma Boilerplate
+## FED22 API-utveckling Prisma Boilerplate

 This is a starter template/boilerplate for a TypeScript Node.js REST API using Express, Prisma and Express-validator.